The impact of static distortion waves on superlubricity: Results and discussion

 To determine the static friction coefficient, we shift the different molecular adlayers across the surface.
 The paths are given by the primitive substrate lattice vector of the (111)-surface.
 The different directions (hereafter called primitive directions) are indicated in figure \ref{fig:friction_coefficient_direction}.
 We note in passing that opposite directions appear symmetric due to substrate symmetries, but are strictly not symmetric due to the adsorbate layer.
 At equidistant points along these paths, we determine adsorption energies and forces acting on the adlayer using the MLIP.
 Thereby we apply a normal force individually to all molecules in the unit cell.
-To find the equilibrium adsorption height of each molecule the $z$ coordinate of its centre of mass is optimised (under the impact of the vertical force) using the MLIP.
-We convert the vertical forces into vertical pressures for a clear representation in figure \ref{fig:friction_coefficient_direction}.
-The range of vertical pressures from \SI{0.001}{\giga\pascal} to \SI{0.1}{\giga\pascal} reflects experimentally used pressures.\cite{baykara2018emerging, liu2017robust}

-The lateral force is a result of the interfacial PES (molecule-substrate plus molecule-molecule interactions).
+To find the equilibrium adsorption height of each molecule the $z$ coordinate of its center of mass is optimized (under the impact of the vertical force) using the MLIP. \reviewerchanges{We note in passing that the MLIP determines forces by taking the (numerical) derivative of the interfacial PES $E_\mathrm{form}$.
+For instance, the lateral force $F_\mathrm{lat}$ is determined using $F_\mathrm{lat} = - \nabla E_\mathrm{form} \cdot \vec{s}$, where $\vec{s}$ is the sliding direction.This approach is commonly used in literature.\cite{zhong1990first, zhang2023interlayer}} The lateral force is a result of the interfacial PES (molecule-substrate plus molecule-molecule interactions).
 Its maximum value opposite the shear direction (i.e. when moving ``up'' an energy barrier) directly relates to the static friction coefficient.
-The friction coefficient can be determined from the relationship of the lateral force $F_x$ and the respective normal force $F_z$:
+The friction coefficient can be determined from the relationship of the lateral force \reviewerchanges{$F_\mathrm{lat}$} and the respective normal force $F_\mathrm{z}$: